RedstoneMaster011/ConfigAPI/README.md

 **Supports:** Minecraft 1.21.6 – 1.21.11 · Fabric

-mod can be downloaded from modrinth: https://modrinth.com/mod/configuration_api
+mod can be downloaded from modrinth: https://modrinth.com/mod/configuration_api (if modrinth EVER puts it up cus its taking FOREVER)

 ---